stenzeladam/Web-Grocery-Store/README.md

 ```bash
 mvn spring-boot:run
 ```
-4. The `main` method is in GroceryStoreApplication.java as your entry point into the application.
+4. Alternatively you can use an IDE.
+The `main` method is in GroceryStoreApplication.java as your entry point into the application.
 Run this class/file to start the backend.
-If not using a front end, you can make API calls (with a tool such as Postman) to get an order using `http://localhost:8080/send_order` and sending a JSON object with the order details in the body.
+5. If not using a front end, you can make API calls (with a tool such as Postman) to get an order using `http://localhost:8080/send_order` and sending a JSON object with the order details in the body.
 Go to [API Endpoints](#api-endpoints) for an example on how to send an order as an object.

 ### Frontend (Optional)
 1. Navigate to the `frontend` directory: